sibarum/choco-tutorials/README.md

 # Choco Tutorials

 Tutorials for Choco, a Constraint Programming library for Java.
 Designed for average developers, not scholars.
+A work-in-progress.
+An attempt to use as many code samples as possible, as little reading as possible.

 ## What is constraint programming?